islandmagic/varanny/README.md

 ## Troubleshooting

-Easiest is to run an interactive session again `varanny`.
+To validate your configuration, the easiest is to run an interactive session against `varanny` from another computer on the same network.

-1. Start `varanny` on the host
+1. Start `varanny` on the host.
-2. On a different computer on the same network, verify that modems are being advertised:
+2. From a different computer, verify that modems are being advertised on the network.
+The following commands should list the various modems defined in you `.json` configuration file.

 ```
 $ dns-sd -B _varafm-modem._tcp
 Browsing for _varafm-modem._tcp